-Backlinks are an essential part of SEO process.
+Backlinks are an essential part of the SEO process.
 They help search bots to crawl your site and rank it correctly to its content.
 Each backlink is a part of a ranking puzzle.
-That’s why every website owner wants to get as much as possible backlinks in order to improve the website’s SEO ranking factors.
+That’s why every website owner wants to get as much as possible backlinks to improve the website’s SEO ranking factors.

 Building quality backlinks to your website is always beneficial for ranking higher in Google.

-But what if you have numerous quality links and still, not ranking well in SERP?
+But what if you have numerous quality links and still not ranking well in SERP?
 What may be the issue?

 So, the issue is bad backlinks.
 In the list of quality backlinks, there might be a hidden bad backlink harming your SEO.

-What makes the links quality or bad?
+What makes the quality of the links bad?